Voyant-Photonics/voyant-ros/README.md

 # Official ROS drivers for Voyant Lidars

 This ROS package provides support for Voyant sensors targeting the ROS2 Humble distribution.
 Configure the sensor (client) address using the `config/sensor_params.yaml` file.
+This package only supports `ROS2 Humble` and `Ubuntu 22.04` for now, and it is not guaranteed to work with other ROS2 distributions or operating systems.
+Support for other distributions and operating systems will be added in the future.

 ## Supported device